e-oz/ngx-collection/libs/ngx-collection/README.md

 A collection might have duplicates because of some data error or because of wrong fields in the comparator - you can redefine them.

-If a duplicate is detected, the item will not be added to the collection and an error will be printed to the console (if `window.console` does exist).
+If a duplicate is detected, the item will not be added to the collection and an error will be sent to the `errReporter` (if `errReporter` is set).
 You can call `setThrowOnDuplicates('some message')` to make Collection Service throw an exception with the message you expect.

-Method `read()` by default will put returned items to the collection even if they have duplicates, but `console.error` will be raised (if `window.console` exists), because in this case you have a chance to damage your data in future `update()`.
+Method `read()` by default will put returned items to the collection even if they have duplicates, but `errReporter` will be called (if `errReporter` is set), because in this case you have a chance to damage your data in future `update()`.
 You can call `setAllowFetchedDuplicates(false)` to instruct `read()` to not accept items lists with duplicates.